Gulfport Traumatic Brain Injury Lawyers

 What Is a Traumatic Brain Injury?

-Traumatic brain injuries occur when a blow to the head or a penetrating head injury disrupts the normal functioning of the brain.
-TBIs can be classified as mild, moderate, or severe, depending on the extent of the damage caused.
+Traumatic brain injuries occur when a blow to the head or a penetrating injury disrupts normal brain function.
+TBIs can be categorized as mild, moderate, or severe, depending on the damage involved.

 Here’s a closer look at each classification:

-• Mild TBI: When a blow to the head or a jolt causes a mild TBI, the victim may experience a brief loss of consciousness or no loss of consciousness at all.
-He or she may also experience a headache, dizziness, confusion, lightheadedness, blurred vision, ringing in the ears, a bad taste in the mouth, fatigue, or a change in sleep patterns.
-In some cases, the victim may also experience mood changes, memory problems, or trouble concentrating.
+- Mild TBI: A mild TBI occurs when a blow or jolt to the head causes a brief loss or no loss of consciousness.
+Common symptoms include headache, dizziness, confusion, lightheadedness, blurred vision, ringing in the ears, a bad taste in the mouth, fatigue, or sleep changes.
+Mood changes, memory problems, and trouble concentrating may also appear.

 Common Causes of TBIs in Gulfport

 According to the Centers for Disease Control and Prevention (CDC), falls are the leading cause of TBIs in the United States.
-Being struck by or against an object is the second-leading cause of TBIs, followed by motor vehicle accidents.
+Strikes by or against objects are the second-most common cause of TBIs, with motor vehicle accidents also contributing significantly.

 Other common causes of TBIs include: